cpjanssen/autoui-open-data-initiative.github.io/index.md

 | {{ item.Category }} | {{ item.Title }} | {{ item.Author }} | {{ item.Year }} | [Link]({{ item.Link }}) |
 {% endfor %}

+We encourage authors of papers with openly available materials to create a Pull request so that their work can be added.

 ## Conclusion

 Embracing Open Science is a journey that requires commitment, collaboration, and a willingness to share and learn from one another.
 We invite the automotive user research community to join us in this endeavor, working together to advance our field in a way that is open, inclusive, and transparent.